Canadian Ringette Championships: U19 AA

 The Sam Jacks Memorial Trophy is awarded to the Canadian U19 AA champions in memory of Sam Jacks.
 It was first awarded to the winning team at the Canadian Ringette Championships in Winnipeg, Manitoba in 1979 and was donated by the city of North Bay, Ontario, the birthplace of ringette.
 It should not be confused with the Sam Jacks Trophy which is awarded to the world senior champions at the World Ringette Championships.

 National Ringette League

 The Jeanne Sauvé Memorial Cup is awarded to the National Ringette League champions in memory of the late Governor General of Canada.
 In December 1984, the trophy was first initiated as the Jeanne Sauvé Cup, then was first presented at the 1985 Canadian Ringette Championships in Dollard des Ormeaux, Québec.
 The Jeanne Sauvé Cup was established in 1985 by the then President of Ringette Canada, Betty Shields.
 After Sauvé's death in 1993, it was renamed the Jeanne Sauvé Memorial Cup.

 History

-The first championship was held in Winnipeg, Manitoba in 1979.
+The first championship was held in Winnipeg, Manitoba.
+The event was held at the Keewatin Arena on Keewatin St. and Manitoba Avenue, from April 12 to 15, 1979.
+The first championship was commended by the then Prime Minister of Canada, Pierre Elliot Trudeau, in a letter from the Prime Minister's office which was included in the event pamphlet.

 The elite National Ringette League (NRL) champions compete annually at the Canadian Ringette Championships at the end of the NRL season, an event which first began in 2004.